What is Remote Work? A Complete Guide for Teams

 In addition to providing flexibility for both workers and companies, multimodal tools also centralize functions to make cross-functional collaboration while working remotely easier for everyone.

-There are enough things to juggle while working remotely, especially during a pandemic.
-Juggling a variety of tools adds stress when it’s not needed.
-Because multimodal tools keep everything you need in one place, they’ll become irreplaceable to companies and remote workers.
+There are enough things to juggle while working remotely.
+Juggling a variety of tools adds stress when it's not needed.
+Because multimodal tools keep everything you need in one place, they'll become irreplaceable to companies and remote workers.

 Get ready for an exciting new world (of remote work)

-Although remote work adoption was accelerated by the global pandemic, remote work is becoming a new normal for many.
+Remote work has become the new normal for many knowledge workers.
 Working remotely offers employees a better work/life balance, more flexibility, and saves time on work-related things like commuting.

 For companies, remote work is cost-effective and boosts productivity.
 It serves as a top recruiting and retaining tool for their workers.